Deep dive of Route Sharding in OpenShift 4

 What happened?

-Check if the route expose by the internal router is working:
+Check if the route exposed by the internal router is working:

 # curl -I django-psql-example-test-sharding.internalapps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com